panda3d/panda3d-docs/optimization/performance-issues/index.rst

    occluded ones.
 Particles, in particular, can consume fill-rate like crazy, especially if the camera gets close to the particles.

    :ref:`memory-full`.
-A floating point-number takes four bytes.
+A floating-point number takes four bytes.
 Just one vertex contains (X,Y,Z), and a normal, and a texture coordinate.
 An RGBA color takes four bytes, so a 1024x1024 texture is four megabytes.
 Do the math, and you'll see how fast it all adds up.